 4. Cut back on screen time.

-You most likely can’t cut screens from your life entirely, but you can cut back a bit.
-Schedule regular breaks to walk away from your computer or shut your eyes for a moment—moving from your laptop to your phone doesn’t count!
+You probably can’t cut screens from your life entirely, but you can cut back a bit.
+Schedule regular breaks to walk away from your computer or shut your eyes briefly—moving from your laptop to your phone doesn’t count!

 Consider charging your phone outside of the bedroom, so you aren’t tempted to scroll at bedtime or first thing in the morning.
 Each decrease will have an increasingly significant impact on your sleep and overall wellness.

-From buying the best laptop to visiting a sleep specialist, there are plenty of steps you can take to get better sleep despite the frequent use of your computer or other devices.
+From buying the best laptop to visiting a sleep specialist, you can take plenty of steps to get better sleep despite the frequent use of your computer or other devices.
 Best of all, you won’t need to cut out electronics entirely.